Staff Spotlights

 Jane’s favorite thing about Kinnect is her co-workers.
 “Working with good people makes a difference,” she said.
 “People that I enjoy and appreciate the work they are doing.”

-Arlene Jones
+Arlene

 Program Manager, Youth Navigator Network

-Arlene Jones can be quiet when you meet her, but when she does speak, her words are action oriented.
+Arlene can be quiet when you meet her, but when she does speak, her words are action oriented.
 Arlene’s lived experience with the housing and child welfare systems led to her dedication to improving both.

 “I am always looking for the next step forward and the next step up,” she said.